 Fun fact: Morocco is the home of Africa’s fastest train, as well as its best train network.
 You can zip from the northern port city of Tangier to the cosmopolitan city of Casablanca in a little over two hours, and the ride from Casablanca to Marrakech is similarly brief.

-We were also very pleased to read that Morocco is investing heavily in its rail system, with plans for high speed rail lines to run across much of the country in less than two decades.
+We were also very pleased to read that Morocco is investing heavily in its rail system, with plans for high-speed rail lines to run across much of the country in less than two decades.
 We wish the United States would prioritize train travel in this way!

 Many people will tell you that the success of Morocco’s train system is due to the French, because they laid the tracks and set up much of the train grid during the colonial era.
 While it may be true that France built the original trains, giving them full credit for the success of the system is quite dismissive of the Moroccan government’s modern-day efforts to expand the train network, as well as their consistent and laudable commitment to the expansion of train travel.

 We were totally amazed by how efficient and easy it is to take the train around Morocco, and the infrastructure there certainly surpasses the train infrastructure in much of the rest of the world.
-If you choose to travel by train throughout Morocco, know that you will be traveling in comfort and style!
+If you choose to travel by train throughout Morocco, know that you will be travelling in comfort and style!

 What you need to know for a successful train journey in Morocco